 - Parvovirus infection facial rash

-- Open Parvovirus Infection Facial Rash popup dialog
+- Parvovirus infection face rash Open popup dialog

 - Parvovirus infection is a common and highly contagious childhood disease.
 It is sometimes called earwig disease because a pronounced rash develops.
 Parvovirus infection is also known as the fifth disease because historically it was fifth on the list of the most common childhood diseases characterized by a rash.

-- Most people infected with parvovirus have no signs or symptoms.
-When symptoms do occur, they vary greatly depending on how old you are when you contract the disease.
+Most people infected with parvovirus have no signs or symptoms.
+When symptoms do occur, they vary greatly depending on how old you are when you get the disease.

-The first signs and symptoms of parvovirus infection in children may include:fever
+The first signs and symptoms of parvovirus infection in children may include:

-Human parvovirus infections are more common in elementary school children during winter and spring epidemics, but anyone can get it at any time of the year.
-It is spread from person to person like a cold, often through breathing, coughing, and saliva, so it can be spread through close person-to-person and hand-to-hand contact.
-Slapped cheek disease treatment in hyderabad
+- Human parvovirus infections are more common in elementary school children during winter and spring epidemics, but anyone can get it at any time of the year.
+It is spread from person to person like the common cold, often through breathing, coughing, and saliva, so it can be spread through close person-to-person and hand-to-hand contact.

 There is no vaccine against human parvovirus infection.
 Once infected with parvovirus, you have lifetime immunity.
 You can reduce the risk of infection by washing your and your child’s hands frequently, avoiding touching your face, avoiding sick people, and not sharing food or drink.
-Slapped cheek disease treatment in hyderabad
+Parvovirus infection Treatment in Hyderabad